Bluetooth Tracker Comparison

 AirTag vs Tile vs Samsung SmartTag

-All three claim to do the same thing: help you find your stuff.
-But the relay networks, accuracy, battery life, and platform support are very different — and the right choice depends heavily on who carries your stuff and which ecosystem you live in.
+All three help you find your stuff.
+But relay networks, accuracy, battery, and platform support are very different — the right pick depends on your ecosystem.
+For a GPS-tracker comparison instead, see AirTag vs GPS tracker.

 The short version